uzakariyya/python-programming-fellowship/Stage-1-Getting-Started/github.md

 <img src='media/personal_access_token.PNG' width="75%" />

-### 2.4 Clone the `ArewaDS-Machine-Learning` repository
+### 2.4 Clone the `Python-Programming-Fellowship` repository

-Let's clone the [`ArewaDS-Machine-Learning`](https://github.com/arewadataScience/python-programming-fellowship) repository.
+Let's clone the [`Python-Programming-Fellowship`](https://github.com/arewadataScience/python-programming-fellowship) repository.
 This is where all of the learning materials will be made available as the course progresses.
 You will be getting them (pulling) from there.

 **Step 1:** Open a terminal (or use one you've already opened) and enter the `projects` folder: